 Datacenter addresses are assigned to various data centers and server platforms like Amazon's AWS, Google Cloud etc. So, datacenter IPs provide a significant negative trust score as they are likely to be used by bots.

+So, when a web scraper uses a datacenter IP, it can easily be identified as a bot since real users rarely browse from them.
 So, use high-quality residential or mobile proxies to avoid being blocked by Akamai at this stage.

 For example, headers like Origin, Referer can be used in some pages of the website but not in others.
 Other identity headers like User-Agent and encoding headers like Accept-Encoding can also be used to identify bots.